Skip to main content

 A global network

-The SERS International Network facilitates partnerships that connect academic groups and institutions across continents, to develop education, research, and engagement in Ethics, Responsibility, and Sustainability (ERS).
+The SERS International Network facilitates partnerships between academic groups and institutions.
+We work with each other across continents to develop education, research and engagement with Ethics, Responsibility, and Sustainability (ERS).

-We stimulate partnerships in education and research collaboration, as well as staff and student mentoring.
+We foster partnerships in education and research collaboration.
+We also assist and promote staff and student mentoring.

-Our Network facilitates international learning experiences for our Members’ students, through intra- and extra-curricular activities.
+Our Network facilitates international learning experiences for our Members’ students.
+This takes place through both intra- and extra-curricular activities.

-The SERS International Network is committed to advancing education and research that promotes the following:
+The SERS International Network is committed to advancing education and research that promotes the following global initiatives:

 Throughout the year, the SERS Network runs a range of activities for students, staff and Network members.